rust-lang/rust/src/doc/rustc-dev-guide/src/getting-started.md

 ### Code Review

-When you open a PR on the `rust-lang/rust` repo, a bot called `@rust-highfive` will automatically assign a reviewer to the PR.
+When you open a PR on the `rust-lang/rust` repo, a bot called `@rust-highfive` will automatically assign a reviewer to the PR based on which files you changed.
 The reviewer is the person that will approve the PR to be tested and merged.
-If you want a specific reviewer (e.g. a team member you've been working with), you can specifically request them by writing `r? @user` (e.g. `r? @eddyb`) in either the original post or a followup comment (you can see [this comment][r?] for example).
+If you want a specific reviewer (e.g. a team member you've been working with), you can specifically request them by writing `r? @user` (e.g. `r? @eddyb`) in either the original post or a followup comment
+(you can see [this comment][r?] for example).

 Please note that the reviewers are humans, who for the most part work on `rustc` in their free time.
 This means that they can take some time to respond and review